WHAT NEXT? WHAT TO DO AFTER A SELF-DEFENSE SHOOTING

-Stan Campbell, Co-Founder and COO of CCW Safe, talks about 10 things to remember if you are involved in a self defense shooting.
-Stan is a retired police lieutenant, and has trained over 4000 police officers and citizens as an instructor in self-defense, use of force and de-escalation techniques.
+Stan Campbell, Co-Founder and COO of CCW Safe, talks about 10 things to remember if you are involved in a self-defense shooting.
+Stan spent over 20 years as a police officer in Oklahoma City, retiring as a lieutenant in charge of a street crime team.
+He also served over a decade on the Tactical Unit (SWAT) and has trained more than 4,000 police officers and citizens as an instructor in self-defense, use of force and de-escalation techniques.

-1. MAKE SURE YOU ARE SAFE: Make sure you are safe from any threat before doing anything.
-Verify that the suspect no longer poses a threat.
-Visually scan for other suspects and visually verify that the suspect no longer has access to a weapon.
-Do not approach the suspect or move evidence.
+1. Make Sure You Are Safe: First and foremost, ensure you are safe from any threat, i.e. verify that the suspect no longer poses a risk.
+Visually ascertain that the suspect no longer has access to a weapon, and scan for other suspects.
+Do not approach the suspect or move/touch evidence.

-2. BE THE FIRST TO CALL 911: Be the first one to call 911.
-Even if you do not pull the trigger.
-If the incident was serious enough for you to deploy your firearm, make a report.
-Always remember police officers commonly identify the first person who calls as the victim.
+2. BE THE FIRST TO CALL 911: Even if you do not pull the trigger, be the first to call 911.
+If the incident was serious enough for you to deploy your firearm, make a report as soon as possible, while the details are still clear in your mind.
+Remember - police officers commonly identify the first person who calls as the victim.

-4. PREPARE FOR RESPONDING OFFICERS: As you hear or see police cars or officers getting close, holster your weapon.
-Officers responding to a shooting incident often have a heightened level of concern for their safety so be prepared to follow their directions.
-Raise your empty hands above your head with palms facing officers and listen to their commands.
+4. PREPARE FOR RESPONDING OFFICERS: When you see police cars or officers getting close, or hear their sirens, holster your weapon.
+Officers responding to a shooting incident often have a heightened level of concern for their safety, so be prepared to follow their directions.
+Raise your empty hands above your head with the palms face forward, and listen to their commands.
 They will disarm you and may handcuff you.
-Do not hand them your CCW Safe card nor mention you have a service for self-defense shootings.

-7. INFORM OFFICERS OF INJURIES: Let officers know of any injuries you may have sustained and make sure that they are documented before you are cleaned up.
+7. INFORM OFFICERS OF INJURIES: Inform police officers of any injuries you may have sustained, and make sure that these are documented before you are cleaned up.
 If you are injured in any way, request to be taken to the hospital for evaluation.
-This is not the time to be macho because your injuries can be presented to support your decision to use deadly force.
-Remember just because you are not bleeding doesn't mean you should not be checked for internal injuries that you may not realize you have due to the adrenaline overload associated with facing a traumatic occurrence.
+This is not the time to be macho, because your injuries can be presented to support your decision to use deadly force.
+Remember also that just because you are not bleeding, this doesn't mean you haven't sustained any injuries.
+Have yourself examined and checked for internal injuries you may not even realize you have.

-9. PROVIDE IDENTIFYING INFORMATION ONLY: Explain to Law Enforcement that you would like to give a full statement and interview in the presence of your attorney.
-Give the responding officers your basic identifying information only.
-Request to notify your representation.
-Contact your emergency contacts and request that they notify CCW Safe of the emergency.
+9. PROVIDE IDENTIFYING INFORMATION ONLY: Explain to law enforcement personnel that you would like to give a full statement and interview in the presence of your attorney.
+Provide the responding officers your basic identifying information only.
+Request to notify your legal representative.
+Get ahold of your emergency contacts and request that they notify CCW Safe immediately of the emergency.